vimalraj-a/ngx-sortablejs/README.md

-# ngx-sortablejs
+# ngx-sortablejs-ext

-This package is an Angular 2+ binding for [Sortable.js](https://github.com/RubaXa/Sortable).
+This package is an Angular 12+ binding for [Sortable.js](https://github.com/RubaXa/Sortable) based on [ngx-sortablejs](https://github.com/sortablejs/ngx-sortablejs).
 Supports standard arrays and Angular `FormArray`.

 Previously known as angular-sortablejs.

+**This package adds itemData onAdd, onRemove and onUpdate events**

 ## Demo